Marigiko/Department-and-Employee-Management/README.md

 # NodeProject
-It is a project for learn Node language.
+It is a project for learn Node technology.